 Where to go in Florida in 1 week: A complete 7-day road trip itinerary

 The most difficult part about planning a Florida road trip isn’t choosing what to do; it’s choosing what to leave out.
 Like our other travel itineraries, this trip plan for one week in Florida caters to families and mid-range & luxury travelers.
 It’s especially well suited for those visiting Florida for the first time.

 For other travel styles and for those with more time, we’ve also included several other destinations.
 You can add or swap these into your travel plans if our other suggestions aren’t to your tastes.

 Most first-time Florida road trips start in Orlando.
 Other than Miami to the southeast, Orlando is the state’s most popular tourist destination.

 For families visiting the Sunshine State, visiting Orlando is a must.
 The central Florida city is home to some of the most famous theme parks in the United States—and even in the world!

-Beyond its amusement parks, Orlando is pleasant city for relaxing.
-After a day of sightseeing, retire to downtown Orlando.
+Beyond its amusement parks, Orlando is a pleasant city for relaxing.
+After a day of checking out the top tourist attractions in Orlando, retire to downtown Orlando.
 It’s a great place to grab a delicious farm-to-table meal with a cocktail.